peer-base/peer-star/docs/rfc-identity.md

 To illustrate how [DID-Auth](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/draft-documents/did_auth_draft.md) works, consider the following example: Alice wants to share a secret with Bob.

-After agreeing on a transport, Alice presents herself with a DID, a Device Public Key, and a set of self-signed Verifiable Claims.
+After agreeing on a transport, Alice introduces herself with a DID, a Device Public Key, and a set of self-signed Verifiable Claims.
 Alice does this by encrypting all this material, along with a nonce, with Bob's public key and signing with her `authentication` key (a key present in the DID-Document under the `authentication` property).
 To trust Alice, Bob must:

 1. Decrypt Alice's message
 2. Resolve Alice's DID to a DID-Document